Christian Ethos and SIAMS

 - How effective are the leadership and management of the school as a Church school?

-SIAMS Reports are succinct and include clear evaluation statements, using the OFSTED terms, outstanding, good, satisfactory or inadequate, in response to each of the key questions.
+SIAMS Reports are succinct and include clear evaluation statements, using the grading statements of outstanding, good, satisfactory or inadequate, in response to each of the key questions.

 Inspections are carried out by inspectors registered with the Church of England, Education Department and trained by them.